 If you’re struggling to tune your drums by ear, or want to be as accurate as possible, the DrumDial can help.
 It is a little controversial – some people love it (it usually gets great reviews), others not so much.

-To use it, place the drum on a flat surface (like your drum stool) and finger-tighten each tuning rod.
-Once you’ve done this, place the DrumDial on the drumhead and tune up in small increments (don’t go from 20 to 80 on the dial at once).
+To use the DrumDial, place your drum on a flat surface (like your drum stool) and finger-tighten each tuning rod.
+Once you’ve done this, place the DrumDial on the drumhead and tune up in small increments (i.e. don’t go from 20 to 80 on the dial at once).
 Turn the drum and keep moving in a circle pattern to the next lug, and repeat until you’ve reached the desired tension on the dial.
 Listen to the drum after you’ve completed each circle.
 You can use the DrumDial for both batter and resonant drumheads.

-See how it works on this custom snare drum…
+See how the DrumDial works on this custom snare drum…